keerthanamurugaiyan/Interview-notes/Bootstrap.md

 **10. what is bootstrap utility classes?**

             Bootstrap utility classes are predefined CSS classes provided by the Bootstrap framework that enable developers to quickly apply specific styles to elements without writing custom CSS.
 These classes cover a wide range of styling needs and help in speeding up the development process by providing common, reusable styling options.

+**10. What is a Bootstrap modal and how do you use it?**

+            A modal is a popup window that is displayed on top of the current page.
+You can create a modal using the modal class and trigger it with a button or link using data-toggle="modal" and data-target="#modalId" attributes